-The Company's golf club memberships are deemed as rights to use, and the management of the Company believes that the Company has the intention and ability to continuously extend the useful life, and thus it is an indefinite-lived intangible asset.
-Regardless of whether there are any impairment indicators, an impairment test is performed annually.
+The merged company's golf club memberships are deemed as rights to use, and the management of the merged company believes that the merged company has the intention and ability to continuously extend the useful life, and thus it is an indefinite-lived intangible asset.
+Regardless of whether there are any impairment indications, an impairment test is performed annually.
 The entrance fees of \$2,200 thousand for the golf club memberships are recorded as refundable deposits.

-In addition to the recognition of amortization expenses as listed above, the Company did not experience any significant additions, disposals, or impairments of its other intangible assets in 2024 and 2023.
+In addition to the recognition of amortization expenses as listed above, the merged company did not experience any significant additions, disposals, or impairments of its other intangible assets in 2024 and 2023.